shichao-an/notes/docs/roadmap/index.md

 ### **Roadmap: 2016**

-This page summarizes roadmaps of learning focus within the next 8 to 12 months.
+This page summarizes the roadmap of learning focuses within the next 8 to 12 months.

 ### Summary